 After you’ve determined the loan amount that best suits your financial situation, it’s time to complete the application.

-Self’s bank partner will place the funds in an FDIC-insured certificate of deposit (CD), which behaves a bit like a savings account.
+Self’s bank partner will place the funds in a certificate of deposit (CD), which behaves a bit like a savings account.
 That means the money remains where it is until the loan’s fully paid off, just as a standard CD remains under lock and key until its maturity date.